thenetcircle/dino/docs/md/rest.md

 * Either `user_id` or `room_id` is required (both can be specified at the same time),
 * `to_time` needs to be after `from_time`.

+## POST /blacklist

+Add a new word to the blacklist.
+Encode the word in base64 first, then post a request on the following format:

+    {
+        "word": "YmFkd29yZA=="
+    }

+Response if OK:

+    {
+        "status_code": 200
+    }

+## DELETE /blacklist

+Remove a matching word from the blacklist.
+Encode the word in base64 first, then post a request on the following format:

+    {
+        "word": "YmFkd29yZA=="
+    }

+The sent word will be compared lowercase to find  matching lowercased word in the blacklist and remove all words with and exact match (when both lowercase).

+Response if OK:

+    {
+        "status_code": 200
+    }

 ## POST /set-admin

 Set a user as a global moderator.